mahmoodiftee/PetHouse/README.md

 # TODO

-13/01/24

-- have to fix the bug of bookmark button not loading upon bookmarked state.
-- have to work on conditon before adoption
-- then handle avaiable post based on adoption
-- lastly handle the adoption on profile
 16/01/24

 - TODO: have to work on edit adoption post on AdoptionDetails component
+- have to work on adopted, notification and blogs section on profile